Zanussi cooker guide

 How much do Zanussi cookers cost?

-Zanussi sells a fair amount of cookers in the UK, and their price averages at around £435.
+Zanussi sells a fair amount of cookers in the UK, with prices averaging around £450.
 The cheapest you're likely to pick one up for is about £180, but if you go for an all-singing, all-dancing induction model, you could pay up to £750.